 The long answer: Single Sign-On (SSO) integration allows an organization’s own administrators to manage their users internally, outside of GitHub.
-SSO authenticates an organization’s internal user accounts through an identity provider (IdP) which then allows these users access to the organization’s GitHub repositories.
-In other words, a user’s internal organization login is also used to login to GitHub, without the need to create a separate GitHub account.
+SSO authenticates an organization’s internal user accounts through an identity provider (IdP) which then allows these users access to the organization’s repositories.
+In other words, a user’s internal organization login is also used to log in to GitHub, without the need to create a separate account.

 Note that at the time of this writing, GitHub supports team synchronization (SSO integration) with Azure Active Directory IdP only, and has just started a private beta with Okta.

 With team synchronization enabled, GitHub will automatically synchronize teams with your IdP’s corresponding group structure.
 This means that once you add a user to a group in your organization’s IdP which corresponds to a GitHub team, the user will automatically be added to that team as well.